-The management of the Port of Belfast is independent of Government and falls to the Board and the management team.
+The management of Belfast Harbour is independent of Government and falls to the Board and the management team.
 The duties of Board Members are akin to those of a company director, in particular to be accountable for the proper exercise of the statutory and administrative requirements placed upon them.
 In addition Board Members are required to:

 - Ensure high standards of corporate governance.